Recognition of Prior Learning

 To enquire about or begin the RPL application process, Click Here

-Please note: RPL must be assessed on a case by case basis.
+Please note: RPL is assessed on a case by case basis.
 RPL would not be recommended for those are unable to access and provide genuine and current evidence of their skills.
-RPL is awarded for a total unit of competency (no partial RPL of a unit will be awarded)
+RPL is awarded for a total unit of competency (no partial RPLs of units will be awarded)

 This is an administrative process where people who have previously successfully completed the matching or equivalent unit of competency at another Registered Training Organisation (RTO), can apply for a credit transfer towards the BTA course.